 Sega had no hope to ever going back to the glory days of Christmas 1992.

 A random opening jingle suited for a news broadcast and stock gameplay footage is all they had.
-Everything is pretty much dull and uninspired.
-“Here’s the console kids, buy it”, way of thinking.
-The Giochi Preziosi company’s name and logo are only briefly shown but not even mentioned: by that time, they probably had realized the kids didn’t care anymore.
+Everything is pretty much dull: “here’s the console kids, buy it”, way of thinking.
+The Giochi Preziosi company’s name and logo are only briefly shown but not even mentioned: by that time, they probably had realized the brand wasn’t very important to kids anymore.

 Saturn at launch was also fairly expensive, costing close to 600 in today’s Euros or Dollars.
 Try get your parents to buy you THAT in 1995!